 This course enhances reverse engineering (RE) processes through automation, focusing on efficiency and scalability in malware and firmware analysis by integrating Neural Networks (NN), Natural Language Processing (NLP), and Large Language Models (LLMs).
 Participants will be introduced to Blackfyre, an open-source platform developed for the course, featuring a Ghidra plugin for initial data extraction of a binary into a Binary Context Container (BCC), and a Python library for advanced data parsing and lifting to VEX Intermediate Representation (IR).
 These features of Blackfyre are pivotal in facilitating the analysis and extraction of data and metadata, which are critical for effectively applying NN, NLP, and LLM techniques in RE tasks.
 The course's primary objective is to impart foundational knowledge and practical methodologies in RE automation, equipping learners with essential tools and skills.
 It emphasizes the application of these foundational elements, enabling learners to effectively utilize them in their independent projects, while not necessarily aiming to provide a complete end-to-end automation solution.

 This course is designed for reverse engineering practitioners with a strong foundation in reverse engineering concepts and proficiency in Python object-oriented programming for hands-on labs.
-Participants should also have a basic understanding of mathematical concepts (e.g., vectors, weighted averages, and Euclidean distance) and foundational Machine Learning (ML) knowledge, including supervised learning, feature extraction, and evaluation metrics (e.g., precision and recall).
+Participants should also have a basic understanding of mathematical concepts (e.g., vectors, weighted averages, and Euclidean distance) and foundational Machine Learning (ML) knowledge, including supervised learning, feature extraction, and evaluation metrics (e.g., precision, and recall).
 This background is essential for engaging with advanced ML topics such as transformers and fine-tuning Large Language Models (LLMs).
-By meeting these prerequisites, participants will gain practical skills in automating reverse engineering tasks using AI/ML, NLP, and LLMs.
+By meeting these prerequisites, participants will gain practical skills for applying advanced NN/NLP/LLM techniques—including fine-tuning—to RE automation.

 PREREQUISITES